fadendaten/ski_binding_calculator/README.md

 Calculates the initial indicator value (z-value) according to ISO 11088 standard.

 ## Installation
 Add to your Gemfile: <code>gem ski_binding_calculator</code>, run <code>$ bundle install</code>.

 ## Usage
-You can give the calculator a hash with the following key value pairs.
+You can give the calculator a hash with the following key value pairs:

 | key           | value          |
 |:--------------|:---------------|